How do I know if I need to replace my water heater

 Frequently Asked Questions

-The average lifespan of a water heater is 8-12 years, though this can vary based on the type of unit and how well it's maintained.
+Most water heaters have a lifespan of 8-12 years, though this can vary depending on the make, model, and how well it's maintained.

 Connect with certified professionals in your area